amonks/mintype/README.md

 miNType is Kevin Zweerink's [ntype](//github.com/kevinzweerink/ntype) (try it out at [ntype.blue](//ntype.blue)), but with most of the features removed.

 It makes it real easy to put some cool 4d type on your website.
-You can see an example at the top of this very page.

 <!--more-->